nipponjo/deepfillv2-pytorch/README.md

 ## Demo web app
-The web app uses are JS/React frontend and a FastAPI backend.
+The web app uses a JS/React frontend and a FastAPI backend.
 To run it you need the following packages:
   + fastapi, python-multipart: for the backend api
   + uvicorn: for serving the app